Advicelinx/Project_1/README.md

-# This is a repo for practicing the DS projects from Datacamp
+# This is a updated repo for practicing the DS projects from Datacamp

 There are projects in the following Branches:
 * Analyzing the International Debt